EC0310/olive-grove-obsidian/README.md

 # olive-grove-obsidian
-Olive Grove is a theme for Obsidian that feautures green and earthy tones.
-There are dark and light modes.
+The Olive Grove theme is a calming design with soft greens, warm neutrals, and muted terracotta, accented by a gentle olive green.
+It creates a natural, balanced, and elegant workspace.
+There are also dark and light modes.

 ![](screenshots/dark.png?raw=true)
 ![](screenshots/light.png?raw=true)